-- correctly record and explain the company’s transactions and its financial position and performance, and
+- correctly record and explain the company’s transactions and its financial position and performance

 - enable true and fair financial statements to be prepared and audited.

-Your obligation extends to ensuring that your company’s records are complete and accurate through the adoption of appropriate accounting policies and the design and implementation of appropriate controls and processes.
-This obligation exists regardless of whether books and records are maintained in-house or outsourced to a third party, or whether they are electronic or hard copy records.
+Your obligation extends to ensuring that your company’s records are complete and accurate by adopting appropriate accounting policies and designing and implementing appropriate controls and processes.
+This obligation exists regardless of whether books and records are maintained in-house or outsourced to a third party, or whether they are electronic or in hard copy.

 For more information, see Information Sheet 76 What books and records should my company keep?
 (INFO 76)

-Your company must lodge financial reports with ASIC and the reports must include a directors’ declaration that includes:
+Your company may be required to lodge financial reports with ASIC that are accompanied by a directors’ declaration that includes:

 - whether, in the directors’ opinion, there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due

-- whether the financial statements and notes comply with accounting standards, and give a true and fair view of the financial position and performance of the company and any consolidated entity, and
+- whether the financial statements and notes comply with accounting standards, and give a true and fair view of the financial position and performance of the company and any consolidated entity

 - if your company is listed, whether the directors have been given the declarations required by the chief executive officer (CEO) and chief financial officer (CFO).